 Create Focaccia Art

-You can decorate the top of your focaccia dough before baking with any number of herbs and veggies to make a work of art!
+If you’re interested in making focaccia art, you can decorate the top of your focaccia dough before baking with any number of herbs and veggies to make a work of art!

 - Italian flat-leaf parsley for flower stems and leaves